Skip to main content

 • Remove workspace dependencies.
 Your package will be living in an environment that doesn't have access to the larger ecosystem of your codebase.
 Make sure that those dependencies are removed from the package you publish for Figma Make.

-• Don’t skip the guidelines.
-You don’t need to include your guidelines directly in your design package, as you’ll have a chance to author them in Figma Make.
-However, make sure don’t skip this step.
+• Don't skip the guidelines.
+You don't need to include your guidelines directly in your design package, as you'll have a chance to author them in Figma Make.
+However, make sure you don't skip this step.
 Guidelines are the critical instructions Figma Make needs when using your Make kit.

 • It's okay to include dependencies on public packages.
 Figma Make is able to include packages from http://registry.npmjs.org/, and will attempt to automatically install dependencies when you include your design package in a Make kit.
 You can also specify additional packages in the package.json file in your Make kit.